Kylie (album): Additional releases

 Kylie was repackaged as The Kylie Collection in Australia on 5 December 1988, featuring bonus mixes and music videos of the singles.
 Ian Gormely of Exclaim! called it a compilation of "unremarkable and cheesy clips that present the singer as a clean-cut teen".
 PWL re-released Kylie in Japan in 2012 with bonus mixes.
 In October 2014, Cherry Red Records and PWL announced to re-released Kylie along with her studio albums Enjoy Yourself, Rhythm of Love (1990), and Let's Get to It (1991).
 The release date was later postponed to 9 February 2015.
 The albums have been digitally remastered from the original studio tapes.
 They were available on vinyl, CD, and DVD.
 This is the first time these albums have been released in the United Kingdom since their original release.
+A limited vinyl edition of Kylie was released by BMG on 24 November 2023 to celebrate the album's 35th anniversary.
+The physical album came in two coloured vinyl variants.

 Minogue's debut VHS release, The Videos, which was distributed by Mushroom Records in 1988 in Australia, contains the music videos for "The Loco-Motion" and "I Should Be So Lucky", as well as the behind the scenes footage.
 That same year, a follow-up VHS titled Kylie: The Videos was released in Japan, France, and the United Kingdom.
 It included an interview with Minogue, as well as music videos for "Got to Be Certain" and "Je Ne Sais Pas Pourquoi".
 Kylie: The Videos was the top-selling video in 1988 in the UK, with 330,000 copies sold after 42 weeks of release.
 Kylie's Remixes, a nine-track remix compilation of seven songs from Kylie, was released in 1988 in Japan.
 It peaked at number 13 on the Oricon Albums Chart and sold 84,000 copies, as of 2006.
 It was certified gold by the Recording Industry Association of Japan in May 1989.
 The compilation was later released in Australia in 1993.